sandboxie-plus/Sandboxie/SandboxiePlus/tests/ini-write/README.md

 promise that retrying every partially completed operation is safe.
 Actual service-denial and disk-write failure tests, plus the full SandMan build, remain separate from these injected regression tests.

+## Raw INI editor regressions

+A second executable, `raw_ini_test`, adds thirteen cases for the raw editor in both the sandbox options and global settings dialogs.
+Save, Apply and OK must retain the text, cursor selection, undo history and edit controls on a reported write failure.
+They must not reload or close the dialog.
+Reconnecting and retrying must submit the same Unicode text, comments, duplicate keys and ordering.
+A disconnected global editor rejects the save without a write attempt.
+The sandbox's structured-view dirty flag changes only after a successful raw write.
+Explicit Cancel and successful empty-section writes keep their existing behavior.
+Each case runs with tab navigation and tree navigation.

+`generate_raw_fixture.py --source-root <other-SandboxiePlus-directory> <output>` extracts both dialogs' raw save methods and their callers for before/after runs.
+The fixture uses real Qt text-edit, cursor and navigation widgets, but storage, message reporting and surrounding load callbacks are injected.
+It does not run CCodeEdit's completion/highlighting logic, the complete SandMan dialogs or SbieSvc.
+The fixtures model a reported failure, not a real disk fault or service outage.

+The raw helpers now report failure to every Save/Apply/OK caller.
+No raw section parser, format conversion, automatic retry, rollback or native publication API is added.
+This does not fix errors swallowed by the structured global `CSettingsWindow::SaveSettings` path, or guarantee that a service-reported failure left its cached or on-disk configuration unchanged.
+Window-manager close and the explicit Cancel operation are not recovery storage for unsaved text.